PyRetri/PyRetri/docs/GETTING_STARTED.md

 #### show search results

 We provide two ways to show the search results.
-One is save all the search results in a csv format file, which can be used for further analyses.
-The other is showing the search results according to the given keywords.
+One is to save all the search results in a csv format file, which can be used for further analyses.
+Another is to show the search results according to the given keywords.
 You can define the keywords as follows:

 ```sh
 keywords = {